-Peggy is the Executive Director for Callanwolde Fine Arts Center www.callanwolde.org and is on the Advisory Board for Georgia State University School of Music, GSU DEE (Digital Entertainment Entrepreneurship), and is on the Board of Governors (Composer Seat) for the Atlanta Chapter of The Recording Academy (Grammy Organization.)
+Peggy is the Executive Director for Callanwolde Fine Arts Center www.callanwolde.org and is on the Advisory Board for Georgia State University School of Music and was previously on the Board of Governors (Composer Seat) for the Atlanta Chapter of The Recording Academy (Grammy Organization.)
 She has worked with the Dallas Austin Foundation, the Atlanta Music Project as an Executive Board Member, and worked with the Buckhead Club.
-Peggy currently serves on the Board of Directors for the Atlanta Film Festival and Day League.
+Peggy currently serves on the Advisory Board for the Atlanta Film Festival and Georgia Music Partners.
 She has also been chosen as a member of the prestigious Leadership Atlanta (class of 2013) and Leadership DeKalb (class of 2014.)
 Peggy released her Avant Garde CD Footsteps on iTunes, CD Baby, and Amazon.
 She has also released a single (theme song) she wrote for Requiem for Herstory “Pie Jesu” on iTunes, CD Baby, and Amazon.
 “Pie Jesu” was on the ballot for the 54th Grammy Awards.
 Peggy worked with Stephen King, John Mellencamp, Andy York, and T Bone Burnett on the musical production Ghost Brothers of Darkland County as the vocal coach and copyist (working on musical score.)
 Peggy founded the Peggy Still School of Music in 1988 which has grown to three locations, 600 students and 45 teachers.
 Peggy successfully sold the Peggy Still School of Music in 2011.
 Peggy has performed all over the world as a soloist and in bands and also performed in Maui for former President George and Barbara Bush.
 She also founded Peggy Johnson Productions and Talent where she works as a music supervisor, casting agent, coaches and develops talent, and is a composer/arranger of music for film.
-She has worked with America’s Got Talent and has worked on such films as the blockbuster hit Curious Case of Benjamin Button, Big Momma’s House 3, Parental Guidance, Bessie (upcoming film starring Queen Latifah and MoNique), Requiem for Herstory nominated for best short film at the Toronto Female Eye Festival, Sugar on the Tip of My Lips which received 3rd prize Director’s Cut for the Black Maria Film Festival and also screened at the Cannes Film Festival among other festivals.
+She has worked with America’s Got Talent and has worked on such films as the blockbuster hit Curious Case of Benjamin Button, Big Momma’s House 3, Parental Guidance, Bessie, Requiem for Herstory nominated for best short film at the Toronto Female Eye Festival, Sugar on the Tip of My Lips which received 3rd prize Director’s Cut for the Black Maria Film Festival and also screened at the Cannes Film Festival among other festivals.
 Peggy managed sound and music and composed music for the 2011 documentary release After the Fall and also composed music for the Point of Light video presentation at the Kennedy Center.
 Peggy arranged, performed, & recorded music for the Dedication of the Atlanta Mormon Temple in 2011.
 Peggy founded the Peggy Johnson Foundation for the Performing Arts helping music programs in the schools, special needs, & senior wellness.

 Peggy is a Cooper Piano and BKE Beat Thang artist- Beat Thang is sold at Best Buy, Sweetwater Music, Guitar Center, Musician’s Friend, and more.
 Cooper Piano – over 100 years of valued service

 Long bio: Peggy Still Johnson attended Brigham Young University and Georgia State University and received a B.M.
 Degree (Magna Cum Laude.)
 She was inducted into Phi Beta Kappa, Pi Kappa Lambda (Music Honor’s Society,) Phi Kappa Phi, and Golden Key National Honor’s Society.
 She is the recipient of the Champion Award from the Entrepreneur Network at Georgia State University.
-Peggy is the Executive Director for Callanwolde Fine Arts Center www.callanwolde.org on the Advisory Board for Georgia State University School of Music and is on the Board of Governors (Composer Seat) for the Atlanta Chapter of The Recording Academy (Grammy Organization) and also serves on the Board of Directors of the Atlanta Film Festival.
-She has been on the Executive Board for Mainstreet Woodstock and the Atlanta Music Project and has worked with the Dallas Austin Foundation.
+Peggy is the Executive Director for Callanwolde Fine Arts Center www.callanwolde.org, is on the Advisory Board for Georgia State University School of Music and was on the Board of Governors (Composer Seat) for the Atlanta Chapter of The Recording Academy (Grammy Organization).
+Peggy also serves on the Advisory Board of the Atlanta Film Festival and Georgia Music Partners.
+She has been on the Executive Board for Mainstreet Woodstock, Day League, and the Atlanta Music Project and has worked with the Dallas Austin Foundation.
 She has also been chosen as a member of the prestigious Leadership Atlanta (class of 2013) and Leadership DeKalb (class of 2014).
-Peggy has served on the Fulton County Arts Council Literary-Media Grant Approval Panel, has worked with the Buckhead Club and is currently on the Board for Day League.
+Peggy has served on the Fulton County Arts Council Literary-Media Grant Approval Panel and has also worked with the Buckhead Club.

 A great supporter of education, Peggy was an award presenter for the 2011 Televised Shuler Hensley Awards at the Cobb Energy Performing Arts Centre.
 Peggy also worked with Tony award winning actor Shuler Hensley in the Ghost Brothers of Darkland County musical.